 The accommodation was booked out over that weekend so my guests booked accommodation else where in ballito and Umhlanga.

 I didn't do too much for my Hair.
-I went for a hair trim with treatment 2 and a half weeks before my wedding and dyed my Hair the weekend before the big day.
+I went for a hair trim with treatment 2 and a half weeks before my wedding and coloured my Hair the weekend before the big day.

-Personally, the best way for me to deal with the unnecessary political stress which escalated to ridiculous heights 2 weeks before my big day, was to meditate and go for 2 lengthy sessions of healing in those 2 weeks.
+Personally, the best way for me to deal with the unnecessary stress which escalated to ridiculous heights 2 weeks before my big day, was to meditate and go for 2 lengthy sessions of healing in those 2 weeks.
 It's amazing what time with a positive, beautiful soul can do for your spirit.